"Would you tell me, please, which way I ought to go from here?"

 Exploring Our Values

-A dilemma we face when discussing "values" is that their definitions can be so subjective--and when we arrive at a definition that's true for us, we still have to determine just what it means to actually live that value.
-Here's a simple exercise to reach an actionable definition of your core values:
+A dilemma we face when discussing "values" is that their definitions can be so subjective--and when we arrive at a definition that's true for us, we still have to determine what it means to actually live that value.
+Here's an exercise to reach an actionable definition of your core values:

 - Create a list of words that you think of as values that have some meaning to you.
 Don't worry about what that meaning is at this point.